kamwing/twitter-backend/README.md

 ```

 ### GET /api/search
-Search for posts containing the given keywords, and check if the viewing user has liked/reposted any of the returned posts.
+Search for posts containing the given keywords, and checks if the user has liked/reposted any of the retrieved posts.

 **Parameters**
 | Name      | Required | Type   | Description                    |